ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 ## Further Reading

-The team at Motherduck has written a [blog post](https://motherduck.com/blog/geospatial-for-beginner-duckdb-spatial-motherduck/) that covers the history of GIS software and gives some more examples on how to use DuckDB for geospatial analysis.
-Give it a read if you want to find out more details about geospatial work with DuckDB and the spatial extension.
+The Motherduck team has a [blog post](https://motherduck.com/blog/geospatial-for-beginner-duckdb-spatial-motherduck/) covering the history of GIS software alongside more examples of using DuckDB for geospatial analysis.